 Examination of the graphical solution to problems involving points, lines, and planes in space.
 The student will demonstrate the ability to visualize spatial relationships; exhibit good engineering form by being neat in work and accurate in solutions; develop sequential thinking; set patterns of analysis; and spatial visualization through problem-solving.
 The student will analyze and graphically solve problems which may be difficult to solve mathematically.
 Lab Fee: \$20.00

-MCHN 1426.
-Introduction to Computer Manufacturing (CAM).
+INMT 1449.
+Manufacturing Process.
 (4-3-3)

-Prerequisite: ENGR 1304 and DFTG 1309 or approval of instructor.
+Prerequisite: DFTG 1409, DFTG 1405 or approval of Instructor.